• Art magazine

 Kunsthalle Villa Kobe, CC BY 3.0, via Wikimedia Commons

-Friedewie, CC BY-SA 4.0, via wikimedia commons
+FriedeWie, CC BY-SA 4.0, via Wikimedia Commons

 Irene Schramm-Biermann.
-Triangles in the golden cut
+Triangles in the Golden Ratio

 Irene Schramm-Biermann.
-Triangles in the golden cut
+Triangles in the Golden Ratio.

-mathematical pictures, CC BY-SA 4.0, via Wikimedia Commons
+Mathematical images, CC BY-SA 4.0, via Wikimedia Commons

-克勞棣, CC BY-SA 4.0, via Wikimedia Commons
+, CC BY-SA 4.0, via Wikimedia Commons

-The Fibonacci spiral, starting with 1 mm square, based on 144 mm square, follows a Fibonacci episode in scale 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144
+The Fibonacci spiral, starting with a 1 mm square and building up to a 144 mm square, follows a Fibonacci sequence on a scale of 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144

-The Fibonacci spiral, starting with 1 mm square, based on 144 mm square, follows a Fibonacci episode in scale 1, 1, 2, 3, 8, 13, 21, 34, 55, 89, 144
+The Fibonacci spiral, starting with a 1 mm square and building up to a 144 mm square, follows a Fibonacci sequence on a scale of 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144.

 Raymondprucher, CC BY-SA 4.0, via Wikimedia Commons